shivanisgit/library_management_system/README.md

 # Library Management System

-This is a Library Management System application built using Tkinter and MySQL.
-It provides an interface for managing library memberships, books, and borrowing records.
+The Library Management System is a comprehensive application designed to streamline and automate the management of library resources.
+Built using Python with a graphical user interface (GUI) developed in Tkinter, this system provides a user-friendly experience for librarians and staff to efficiently handle various library operations.

-## Features
+## Key Features

-- Add, update, and delete library member information.
+- `Member Management`: The system allows users to add, update, delete, and reset member information.
+This includes storing personal details such as name, contact information, and membership status.

-- Track borrowed books, due dates, and late return fines.
+- `Book Management`: Users can manage the library's book inventory by adding, updating, deleting, and resetting book details.
+This includes storing information such as title, author, genre, ISBN, and availability status.

-- Display detailed information about books and members.
+- `Transaction Management`: The system handles the borrowing and returning of books.
+It automatically calculates due dates based on the borrowing date and the standard loan period, and it tracks late returns to calculate fines.

-- Integrated with MySQL for data persistence.
+- `Records Display`: All records, including member information, book details, and transaction histories, are displayed in a tabular format for easy viewing and management.
+This feature ensures that users can quickly find and review the information they need.

 ## Installation